 Choose best hospitals and the emergencies are handled.
 It’s important that you feel comfortable with your child’s doctor so do your homework and make your decision carefully.

 Pregnancy Symptoms – Week 19

-Now Baby covered with white waxy substance called vernix caseosa which helps prevent delicate skin from becoming chapped or scratched.
+Now Baby covered with a white waxy substance called vernix caseosa which helps prevent delicate skin from becoming chapped or scratched.
 Premature babies may be covered in this cheesy coating at delivery.
 Baby is still tiny but this week brings development of brown fat which will help keep baby warm after birth.
-During the last trimester your baby will add more layers of fat for warmth and protection.
+During the last trimester, your baby will add more layers of fat for warmth and protection.

 Your constant concern for your baby’s health may give way to reassurance if you feel your baby’s first movements, which often happens between weeks 18 and 20.
 These first movements are known as quickening and they may feel like butterflies in your stomach or a growling stomach.
-Later in your pregnancy you’ll feel kicks, punches and possibly hiccups.
+Later in your pregnancy, you’ll feel kicks, punches and possibly hiccups.